 What Is the Problem?

 - Where does endogeneity come from?

-- There are unobserved confounders (unobservables that affect both X and Y)
+- There are unobserved confounders

+(unobservables that affect both X and Y)

 - Then X and the error term are correlated

 - This is called "unobserved heterogeneity" or "omitted variable bias"

-- Y affects also X (reverse causality)
+- [More on this in Chap.
+X]